In This Section

 Attending Physician

-Dr. Wallis explores socio-demographic disparities in the diagnosis of developmental disorders and autism spectrum disorder (ASD), and the process of screening for these conditions in pediatric primary care.
-She aims to develop and test strategies to improve developmental outcomes for all children and to bridge gaps in identification and care for low-income and minority children and girls with developmental delays and autism spectrum disorder.
+Dr. Wallis is a fellowship-trained developmental-behavioral pediatrician with a research focus on how we can improve the care of autistic youth in primary care settings.
+She aims to develop and test strategies to improve developmental outcomes for all children and to bridge gaps in identification and care for children from underserved groups with developmental delays and autism.

 AddtoAny